-If stored in unfavourable conditions, or if not properly handled, the physical properties of the tyres change.
-Incorrect car tyre storage can lead to a shorter service life, and the tyres may even deteriorate to the extent that they become unusable.
-Correctly stored and handled tyres retain their properties virtually unchanged for several years.
+If tyres are stored in unfavourable conditions, or are not properly handled, the physical properties of the tyres change.
+Incorrect car tyre storage can lead to a shorter service life, and the tyres could even deteriorate to the extent that they become unusable.
+Correctly stored and handled tyres retain their properties, virtually unchanged, for several years.
 The tyres to be swapped and stored depend on the weather conditions of where you drive or the current UK season.

-Similarly, over the summer months, once you’ve fitted the season’s tyres to your car wheels, removed winter tyres must be protected from direct sunlight and continuous changes of air.
-As ozone is particularly damaging, to tyres the storage area must not contain any devices (electric generators or compressors) that generate ozone.
+Similarly, over the summer months, once you’ve fitted the season’s tyres to your car wheels, removed winter tyres must be protected from sunlight and continuous changes of air.
+As ozone is particularly damaging to tyres, the storage area must not contain any devices (electric generators or compressors) that generate ozone.